palladius/clouddeploy-platinum-path/step-by-step-guide.md

 ### `06-WIP-automated-cloud-build-setup.sh`

 You can safely skip this.
+This is 🚧 work in progress.

 ### `07-create-cloud-build-triggers.sh`